isw-kudos/huddo-docs/docs/boards/howto/archiving-and-restoring.md

 ### How do I Archive a Card?

 Click in to the card you want to archive.
-Use the `Archive` button at the bottom of the right-hand corner to archive the card.
+Use the `Archive` button at the top of the right-hand corner to archive the card.
 The screen will show it has been archived and when you click away from it, it will disappear from the board.

 ![](/assets/boards/archiving1.png)

-Example of an archived board:
+Example of an archived card:

 ![](/assets/boards/archiving2.png)

 Archived the card by mistake?
-If you're still in archived card screen, use the `Restore` button in the bottom right corner to bring the card back to the board.
+If you're still in archived card screen, use the `Restore` button in the top right corner to bring the card back to the board.

 ### How do I Archive a List?